The Squaw Man (1918 film): Plot

-As described in a film magazine, Jim Wynnegate (Dexter), a young Englishman, assumes the guilt for the embezzlement of trust funds that were lost in speculation by his cousin Henry (Hall).
+As described in a film magazine, Jim Wynnegate, a young Englishman, assumes the guilt for the embezzlement of trust funds that were lost in speculation by his cousin Henry.
 He embarks to the United States and settles in the west, where he buys a ranch.
-In a quarrel with Cash Hawkins (Holt), Jim is saved from death by Naturich (Little), a young Indian woman, who shoots the outlaw.
+In a quarrel with Cash Hawkins, Jim is saved from death by Naturich, a young Indian woman, who shoots the outlaw.
 He marries her out of gratitude and becomes known as the squaw man.
 Soon a son is born, and five years pass.
 His cousin Henry dies and Jim is summoned back to England to assume the title Earl of Kerhill, he having been exonerated by the deathbed confession of his cousin.
 He decides to send his son home to England, and the parting between the mother and son is poignant.
 Naturich, about to be arrested for the killing of Hawkins, commits suicide while huddled among her child's playthings.